Allocation pool

 Activity pools

 Activity pools are comprised of posted balances for one or more activities and account categories.
 You can select a single activity for the pool, or you can use an activity list to select multiple activities.
-See Using Attribute Matrix attributes.

 You can select a range of account categories or an account category group.
-You can define the cumulative basis for the activity pool as period, year or life-to-date, or you can define a compute statement that identifies the activity data you want such as period-to-date accounting unit balances stored in a specific activity.
+You can define the cumulative basis for the activity pool as period, year or life-to-date, or you can define a compute statement that identifies the activity data such as period-to-date accounting unit balances stored in a specific activity.

 Activity pool example

-Moose Wood Outfitters wants to allocate design costs incurred in one of its new store projects to specific project activities.
+Moose Wood Outfitters allocate design costs incurred in one of its new store projects to specific project activities.
 They create a pool that selects the project's design activity and an account category group that specifies all account categories.